-Tutorial on using QGIS for KBA Identification and Delineation Version 1.0
+Tutorial on using QGIS for KBA Identification and Delineation

+Version 1.2

-Tutorial on using QGIS for KBA Identification and Delineation Version 1.1 Citation: This is a "living document", not intended for citation.
+Citation: This is a "living document", not intended for citation.

 Cover image: Screen grab from QGIS showing the northern border of Mozambique.

 Contents

 Topic 1: Welcome

-- Topic 2: The importance of projection

-- Topic 3: Installing QGIS and setting up a new QGIS project

-- Topic 4: Adding base maps to your QGIS project

-- Topic 5: Working with occurrence data

-- Topic 6: Working with range polygons

-- Topic 7: GIS tools for delineating KBAs

-- Topic 8: Calculating area and area-based assessment parameters

-Topic 9: Working with attribute data

-Topic 10: Preparing KBA shapefiles for submission

-Contributors

-Updates and Feedback
+- Topic 2: The importance of projection - Topic 3: Installing QGIS and setting up a new QGIS project - Topic 4: Adding base maps to your QGIS project - Topic 5: Working with occurrence data - Topic 6: Working with species range polygons - Topic 7: Calculating area and area-based assessment parameters - Topic 8: Working with ecosystem distribution data - Topic 9: GIS tools for delineating KBAs - Topic 10: Working with attribute data - Topic 11: Preparing KBA shapefiles for submission - Contributors - Updates and Feedback

+Appendix I: Suggested workflow for compiling site-species tables from IUCN Red List data

 Topic 1: Welcome

 Welcome to this tutorial on Using QGIS for KBA Identification and Delineation.
 This tutorial is designed to provide new users with a practical task-focused guide to using a Geographic Information System (GIS) for KBA identification and delineation.

 This tutorial is not a comprehensive GIS primer.
 There are many excellent GIS training resources available online, designed for various levels of experience and learning styles - we encourage you to check those out.

 We chose to focus on QGIS for this tutorial as it provides the functionality needed for KBA identification and delineation, is freely available, and widely used in the conservation community.
 KBA Proposers are welcome to use any other GIS software that meets their needs, with the proviso that final KBA boundaries and spatial data on the distribution of trigger biodiversity elements must be submitted as ESRI shapefiles.

-Please see the KBA Standard, the KBA Guidelines, the KBA Proposal Process guidance and the KBA e-learning course [link to follow] for general guidance on KBA identification, delineation, documentation and mapping.
+Please see the KBA Standard, the KBA Guidelines, the KBA Proposal Process guidance and the KBA online training course for general guidance on KBA identification, delineation, documentation and mapping.
 This tutorial is a complementary resource, focused on the GIS tasks commonly used in KBA identification and delineation, not a substitute for the KBA Standard or KBA Guidelines.

 Learning objectives

 By following the steps in this tutorial you will be able to:

-- Understand key concepts and terms used in GIS - Install QGIS on your computer - Set up a new QGIS project - Add high-resolution satellite imagery as a base map - Add national borders and boundaries of existing KBAs and protected areas - Merge several spatial layers into a single spatial layer - Download locality data from the IUCN Red List and add to a project as a spatial layer - Install the GBIF plugin and add GBIF occurrence data to a project - Download a range polygon from the IUCN Red List and add it to a project as a spatial layer - Download an ecosystem distribution map from the Red List of Ecosystems - Digitise a new polygon on-screen and create a new spatial layer - Adjust or refine an existing polygon on-screen - Dissolve multiple features into a single feature - Calculate the area of a polygon feature and store it in the attribute table - Intersect a range or extent polygon with a site polygon to calculate the area of biodiversity element in a proposed site - Add attribute data to a spatial layer and edit attribute data - Export a spatial layer using a standard template for inclusion in a KBA proposal Topic 2: The importance of projection In this topic, we'll cover some useful background information on the importance of projection and explain the difference between geographic and projected coordinate reference systems.
-This is the only theoretical topic in the tutorial - it is essential background for successfully using GIS in KBA identification and delineation.
-It draws heavily on material originally developed by USFWS.
-The Earth is not a sphere While we often think of the Earth as a sphere, the circumference at the Equator is actually slightly greater than the circumference at the poles.
-This shape is represented in GIS by an ellipsoid, i.e. a smooth sphere that has been vertically compressed.
+- Understand key concepts and terms used in GIS - Install QGIS on your computer - Set up a new QGIS project - Add high-resolution satellite imagery as a base map - Add national borders and boundaries of existing KBAs and protected areas - Merge several spatial layers into a single spatial layer - Download locality data from the IUCN Red List and add to a project as a spatial layer - Install the GBIF plugin and add GBIF occurrence data to a project - Download a range polygon from the IUCN Red List and add it to a project as a spatial layer - Download an ecosystem distribution map from the Red List of Ecosystems - Digitise a new polygon on-screen and create a new spatial layer

+- Adjust or refine an existing polygon on-screen - Dissolve multiple features into a single feature - Calculate the area of a polygon feature and store it in the attribute table - Intersect a range or extent polygon with a site polygon to calculate the area of biodiversity element in a proposed site - Add attribute data to a spatial layer and edit attribute data - Export a spatial layer using a standard template for inclusion in a KBA proposal